Opinions, knowledge and resources from China Checkup's expert contributors

 Throughout Mainland China the appearance of the business licence certificate is fairly consistent and will clearly state the text “营业执照” (business licence) in a large font.

-See the text in gold on the image below:
+See the text in gold on the image to the right:

 Many companies actually receive two versions of this certificate, one in A3 size which is the official certificate, and one in A4 size which is an official copy!